influitive/apartment/README.md

 * Rake tasks (see the Rakefile) will help you setup your dbs necessary to run tests
 * Please issue pull requests to the `development` branch.
 All development happens here, master is used for releases
 * Ensure that your code is accompanied with tests.
 No code will be merged without tests

+* If you're looking to help, check out the TODO file for some upcoming changes I'd like to implement in Apartment.

 ## License